 … because everyone needs an “angel protector.”

-Automatisation is great when it works well, is simple and user friendly.
+Automatization is great when it works well, is simple and user-friendly.

 What you definitely want is to know where to ask for help or support.
 You should not be waiting 24 or 48 hours to get a response.
 Good payment gateways will assign you an account manager that will be there for you not only when the sun shines but also during rainy days.

 And this is exactly the difference between a payment provider and a payment PARTNER.